MV-RNN: A Multi-View Recurrent Neural Network for Sequential Recommendation: Experimental Results and Analysis

-$\textbf{Datasets}$ Experiments are conducted on two large datasets namely Taobao\footnote{https://tianchi.shuju.aliyun.com/datalab/dataSet.htm?id=13} and Amazon\footnote{http://jmcauley.ucsd.edu/data/amazon/}.
-The basic statistics of them are listed in Table \ref{table:datasets}.
-We select the first 90\% sequential histories as training set and the rest 10\% as test set. \begin{itemize} \item \textbf{TaoBao} is the dataset for clothing matching competition on \emph{TianChi}\footnote{https://tianchi.shuju.aliyun.com/} platform.
-We use user historical behavior data and item features (image, text) to make sequential prediction.
-We hold users who purchase at least 30 times ($|I^u|\geqslant$30). \item \textbf{Amazon} contains many reviews and product metadata \cite{mcauley2015image,mcauley2015inferring}.
-We use one large category \emph{Clothing, Shoes and Jewelry} for experiments.
-We acquire the sequential implicit feedback from review histories, obtain the images and text data from product metadata.
-We choose users with more than 10 items ($|I^u|\geqslant$10). \end{itemize}
+Experiments are conducted on two datasets collected from Taobao\footnote{https://tianchi.shuju.aliyun.com/datalab/dataSet.htm?id=13} and Amazon\footnote{http://jmcauley.ucsd.edu/data/amazon}.
+The basic statistics are listed in Table \ref{table:datasets}.
+Both datasets have massive sequential implicit feedbacks, and each item contains an image and a text description.
+We apply the filtering strategy called $k$-$core$ \cite{rendle2010factorizing,wang2015learning,yu2016dynamic}.
+Each user purchases at least $k$ items and each item is bought by at least $k$ users.
+We set $k$=5 and also hold users with no more than 100 items, because users with very long sequences ($|\mathcal{I}^u|>100$) may scalp items. \begin{itemize} \item \textbf{Taobao} is a dataset for clothing matching competition on \emph{TianChi}\footnote{https://tianchi.shuju.aliyun.com/} platform.
+We use user historical data and item features (image, text) to make the sequential recommendation.
+Its time span is from 14-Jun-2014 to 15-Jun-2015. \item \textbf{Amazon} contains many reviews and product metadata \cite{mcauley2015image, mcauley2015inferring}.
+We use one large category \emph{Clothing, Shoes and Jewelry} located in the second half of the website.
+We acquire the sequential implicit feedback from review histories where the ratings range from 1 to 5, obtain the images and text data from product metadata.
+The original time span is between 29-Sep-2000 and 23-Jul-2014.
+As feedbacks in previous years are too sparse, we only keep feedbacks within the most recent two years. \end{itemize}